Moving to Spain from UK is an exciting prospect but it takes plenty of careful preparation before your new adventure can begin.

-If you are moving to Spain from UK and plan to live off your British pension, you will need to check your ability to access this and also account for any fluctuations between the Pound (£) and the Euro (€).
+If you are moving to Spain and plan to live off your British pension, you will need to check your ability to access this and also account for any fluctuations between the Pound (£) and the Euro (€).

 To pay tax you will need an NIE number on arrival.

 This is issued by the National Police of Spain and is a legal requirement in Spain for anyone who is working or plans to open a bank account or purchase a car.

 To obtain your NIE you’ll need to go to the Comisaria General de Extranjeria and take the following documents:

 - Your passport, including a copy and photos